loveencounterflow/coffee-script/README.md

 thing to check.

-## Suspension

-[suspend](https://github.com/jmar777/suspend) is a great little library that provides a single function, `suspend`, to make working with `yield` and asynchronous functions just a bit easier.
-Suppose you have a method to read a file and do something with that data:

-    read_file = ( handler ) ->*
-      [ error
-        text  ] = yield njs_fs.readFile __filename, 'utf-8', handler
-      throw error if error?
-      log "read #{text.length} chrs"

-have a look at `examples/suspend.coffy`

-## Asynchronicity & How to Cope with it
+## Asynchronicity & How to Cope with it: the Alternatives

 `yield` really starts to shine for a lot of use cases with full language support, such as what you get in Python.
 Specifically, there are on the one hand lots and lots of builts-ins / standard library functions